udacitydrl/continuous-control/REPORT.md

 Other hyper parameters used in the model are

-* Replay buffer size 100,000
+* Replay buffer size: 100,000
-* batch size = 128
+* batch size: 128
-* Discount factor 0.99 (gamma)
+* Discount factor: 0.99 (gamma)
-* Soft update factor 0.001 (tau)
+* Soft update factor: 0.001 (tau)
-* Learning rate of the actor 0.0001
+* Learning rate of the actor: 0.0001
-* Learning rate of the critic 0.0001
+* Learning rate of the critic: 0.0001

 ## Results
 The model runs reasonably fast.
 The graph shows the rewards per episode

 ![scores](score.png)

 The average scores per 100 episodes as shown as follows.
-The model solve the environment after 117 episodes.
-The agent receives average score more than 13 over the last 100 episode.
+The model solves the environment after 117 episodes.
+The agent receives average score more than 30 over the last 100 episode.

 ```
 Episode 100	Average Score: 5.17